Skip links and keyboard navigation

 Water

-One source of microplastics in the ocean originates from a protective coating on transport and container ships[5].
+Another source of microplastics in the ocean originates from a protective coating on transport and container ships[7].
+Microplastics are also implicated in agriculture through sewage sludge (used on agricultural land), in the release of effluent in wastewater treatment[2].

 Many factors, such as biofouling, influence whether and how plastics are transported within and between different freshwater and ocean habitats[3].
 Wastes with a density greater than seawater (≈1020 to 1029 kg/m3) will sink and accumulate in the sediment.
 Low-density particles tend to float on the sea surface or in the water column.
 Even low-density plastics can ultimately reach the seafloor.